anh0926/Model-Theseus-and-the-Minotaur-puzzle/README.md

 # <Model> Theseus and the Minotaur puzzle

 ## OVERVIEW
 This the first part of a program that will enable a user to play the Theseus and the Minotaur puzzle.
-This will be written in C#
+This is written in C#

 ## DELIVERABLES
 1. Make provided unit tests work for the CRUD of the system. </br>